abbasmeeran/abcRacing/README.md

 themes - Implemented using materialUI them provider json-server - To mock apis localstorage - to store language and loggedinuser jest, enzyme - the default of create-react-app for unit testing

-ABC racing company demo has  3 main routes to view hte content /login
-	Rendered by Components/Login
-	Logsin the  user
-/drivers
-	Rendered by Components/drivers/DriverPage
-	Displays al lthe drivers of racing company
-	Each driver can be bookmarked
-/races
-	Rendered by Components/races/RacePage
-	Displays hte history of races
-	Each race can be bookmarked

-/bookmarks
-	Rendered by Components/bookmarks/BookmarkPage
-	Displays al lthe bookmarks of loggedin user